brendajanuario/pipeline-bigdata-pyspark/README.md

 * Ingest the data in web_logs_raw into the data lakehouse.
 * Make the necessary manipulations in `web_logs_raw` and storage in `web_logs` table.

+The last task uses a [.mmdd](https://maxmind.github.io/MaxMind-DB/) file to obtain the country from the IP address of the user coming through weblog, and this information is necessary to build the Marketing Lead Sheet.
 The structure of this pipeline is very similar to the previous one (2), however here the pipeline is always ingesting and transforming the log data that arrives every second.
 With the purpose of work with Bigdata, more than 700 milions rows were created for this table.

 ### Ingestion and creation of random data used in this project.